tobi-laa/reflective-fluent-builders/README.md

 The artifact for the corresponding maven plugin is `reflective-fluent-builders-maven-plugin`.

-*Work in progress - first release hopefully by the end of this or the beginning of next year.*
+*Work in progress - first release tbd.*